Research Robots Humanoid Applications Industries Technology Contact

 What is the cost comparison vs. Harmonic Drives?

-While both offer zero backlash and high ratios, Harmonic (strain wave) drives use a flexible spline that is more fragile and generally has lower torque capacity for the same size.
-Cycloidal drives are typically more robust and cost-effective for heavy-duty traction applications, whereas Harmonic drives are preferred for ultra-lightweight, low-torque robotic joints.
+Both deliver zero backlash and high ratios, but harmonic (strain wave) drives rely on a flexible spline that's more fragile and packs less torque for the size.
+Cycloidals are rugged and budget-friendly for heavy traction jobs, while harmonics excel in ultra-light, low-torque robot joints.

 What happens if a cycloidal drive fails?